justedlev/simple-eureka-server/README.md

 ## 📋 About

-__Simple Eureka Server__ it's an secure *Service Discovery* for easy launch and using, based on the Spring framework 6 and eureka server.
+__Simple Eureka Server__ it's a secure *Service Discovery* for easy launch and using, based on the Spring framework 6 and eureka server.

 ## ▶️ Run